 *eating out doesn't count except the obvious like balsamic glazed brussel sprouts or desserts.
 I'm not interested in investigating every entree at every restaurant to see how many grams of sugar is used in my chowder or if there's added sugar in the rolls.

 That's it!
 I'm 33 days in to being sugar-free!
 Would you want to join me?
-Richelle, our Operations Manager has taken the challenge, so I'm not going it alone!
-It would be so encouraging to know you are in it with us.
-If you'd like to join us, or if there's a goal you're trying to reach this year, email me and tell me about it.
+It would be so encouraging to know you are in it with me.
+If you'd like to join me, or if there's a goal you're trying to reach this year, email me and tell me about it.
 I read every reply and I want to hear from you!

 PS.
 Many others have already blazed this trail, so I look to them for recipes and encouragement.
 One of my favorites is The Spunky Coconut.
 I have a few of her cookbooks and read her blog religiously.
 She has pre-made mixes and all kinds of resources to make a challenge like this easier.
 Thank goodness for authors like her!